svenssonaxel/diff-format/MAIN.md

 ### Compat format

-The compat diff format is a subset of the hintful diff format, with one added restriction:
+The compat diff format is a subset of the hintful diff format, defined by one added constraint:
 No unprefixed hunks may use the hintful hunk format.

 A compat diff format file can be used as-is by tools designed to consume unified diff format.